ujaandas/ujaandas.github.io/_posts/2025-08-09-nix-resume.md

 If you just want the code, check out the [repo](https://github.com/ujaandas/nix-resume).

-> This also gave me the chance to try out some more of the builtins/stdlib!

 ### Defining Variants and Templates

 I organize variants as Nix attribute sets.
 Each variant specifies a template file and a map of section names to content files: